ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 </table>

 **Reason for Selection:**
-- It is compact and lightweight, allowing us to fit into our robot easily.
+- It is compact and lightweight, allowing us to fit it into our robot easily.
 - Provides moderate torque that is more than enough for the flat arena.
 - Easy to use on the robot and integrate with other parts.

+  We equipped the N20 motor with an encoder to provide precise motion feedback, ensuring the robot’s movements are accurate --

 **Mounting:**
-- Installed using 3D-printed motor clamps screwed to a detachable motor plate.
+- Installed using 3D-printed motor clamps screwed to a detachable motor plate that is placed above the differential gear compartment.
+This will allow for future changes to accommodate bigger motors and gears.
   <img src="g" alt="show motor plate" >
 - Wires connected to Raspberry Pi Pico 2.
 - Rubber wheels are screwed onto the motor shaft.